ded32/LLCCEP/README.md

 - Register's indication begins with '&' character, not 'r'
 - There are only 7 conditions
 - There are no branches.
+- There are arithmetics, syscalls, FP-working rountines placed

 # TODO LIST
 Watch around difference between JIT execution on Linux and BSD-family OSs.